-Now that I am getting more settled in to my life here, I have more space to think about the future.
+Now that I am getting settled in to my life in Korea, I have more space to think about the future.
 And to miss home.
-Being here is a wonderful, wonderful gift, but the other day I realized that I’m really not open to staying here long term.
+Being here is a wonderful, wonderful gift, but the other day I realized that I’m not open to staying here long term.
 In my heart I know my future is back in the US teaching piano.
-(The desire to get a doctorate faded after that first practice session –funny how fleeting feelings can be.)
+(Although the desire to get a doctorate in piano performance faded after my first practice session here––funny how fleeting feelings can be.)

-But when I am weak, He carries me.
+But, when I am weak, God carries me.

-I’ve been having a lot of interesting and encouraging conversations with people these past couple days, my journal entries in Korean are getting longer, which is exciting, and the first movement of my Beethoven Sonata is feeling pretty good– I will never stop loving music.
-But without Him, it would not be nearly enough.
+I’ve been having a lot of interesting and encouraging conversations with people these past couple days, my journal entries in Korean are getting longer, which is exciting, and the first movement of my Beethoven Sonata is feeling pretty good––I will never stop loving music.
+But without God, it would not be nearly enough.

 I am ever comforted by this secret knowledge: He is jealous for me.